-I offer clinical supervision to counsellors and psychotherapists.
+I offer clinical supervision to psychotherapists, counsellors and others working in the field of mental health.
 This can be one to one or in a small group (generally two-three persons).

 The frequency of supervision sessions can be flexible and agreed to suit the needs of the supervisee.
-I work with trainee and qualified counsellors and psychotherapists and offer face-to-face supervision and telephone supervision.
+I work with trainee and qualified psychotherapists and counsellors and offer face-to-face supervision and telephone supervision.

-I see supervision as a collaborative process between the counsellor/therapist and supervisor to facilitate and promote safe, ethically sound and creative clinical practice.
+I see supervision as a collaborative process between the supervisee and supervisor to facilitate and promote safe, ethically sound and creative practice.
 The supervision space is an opportunity for thinking and reflecting as well as holding a willingness to not know and not understand.

 My supervision is placed within a humanistic and psychodynamic framework.
 Where appropriate, and useful, the supervision process can include the use of art materials and image.